 - Located outside a flood zone

 Having an EEP in place during a disaster or power outage is key to maintaining the safety and well-being of our residents.
 If you or a loved one resides in an assisted living community, be sure to ask if they have an EEP and a backup generator in the event of a natural disaster or power outage.
-It’s also important that the community is compliant with the safety regulations that were implemented following the 2017-2018 hurricane season.
+It’s also important for the community to be compliant with the safety regulations that were implemented following the 2017-2018 hurricane season.

-For more information or to schedule a tour of Grand Oaks of Jensen Beach, call 772-209-3119 today.
+For more information about hurricane preparedness at Grand Oaks of Jensen Beach, call 772-209-3119.